IsaacLatta/CGI-Web-Server/README.md

 ### Endpoint Configuration

+- **NOTE**: Currently there is a limitation preventing the POST endpoints '/' and 'index.html', GET

 - Endpoints can be set with the following options:
     - **authenticator**
         - Generates a Cookie for the client based on the "role" set in the config.